Blade of the Ronin: Critical reception

 Blade of the Ronin was met with universal acclaim from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 71 based on sixteen reviews.
 The aggregator AnyDecentMusic? has the critical consensus of the album at a 7.1 out of 10, based on ten reviews.

 Kyle Mullin of Exclaim! called the album "an early contender for 2015's top rap album".
 Dan Weiss of Spin found the album "isn't quite that esoteric or ambitious, just an adept, hour-long reminder of how 14 years ago these guys turned your average boom bap into elaborate fantasies of iron galaxies and screamed phoenixes".
 Tiny Mix Tapes writer stated: "there's a purity to Blade of the Ronin, which provides a welcome alternative to the macho self-aggrandizement that constitutes most contemporary rap music".

 AllMusic's David Jeffries saw the album "comes shockingly close to the sound and the excitement of their 2001 effort The Cold Vein, and offers the same kind of combination of street knowledge and sweet punch lines, all delivered over rickety yet compelling beats".
-Homer Johnsen of HipHopDX called it "a dense collection of music", resuming: "fans of lyricism will appreciate the wordplay, as well as the contributions from artists like Elzhi and DOOM, among many others".
+Homer Johnsen of HipHopDX called it "a dense collection of music", resuming: "fans of lyricism will appreciate the wordplay, as well as the contributions from artists like Elzhi and MF Doom, among many others".

 Kristofer Lenz of Consequence concluded: "while Blade of the Ronin doesn't double down on the trail-blazing vision of its predecessor, it is a more than capable sequel to a genre classic".
 Winston Cook-Wilson of Pitchfork wrote: "even those who decided years ago that this album was going to be great will be hard-pressed to find a great rap record here, only a sporadically enjoyable one".

 In mixed reviews, Colin Fitzgerald of PopMatters called the album "a modest, dignified return for one of underground hip-hop fans' long lost favorites.
 It won't be a memorable record, but for fans who have waited this long for something new, it provides".
 Paul Bowler of Record Collector claimed: "while Vast Aire and Vordul Mega rarely hit the heights of their former lyrical ingenuity, their stream-of-consciousness rapping style remains one of the most potent forces in hip-hop".
 Paul MacInnes of The Guardian wrote: "while the sound has lost its edge, the MCs--Vast Aire in particular--still possess great verbal imagination".

 Spin ranked the album at number 31 on their 'The 50 Best Hip-Hop Albums of 2015' list.